Last modified on February 07, 2023

 We must have a legal basis to process your personal information.
 The legal basis will be one of the following:

-Bring Your Own Laptop shares the information we obtain with:
+Bring Your Own Laptop may share the information we obtain with:

 B. Corporate Subscribers.
-With respect to corporate subscriptions or memberships, we may share (now or in the future) your information with the organization that purchased the subscription or membership.
+With respect to corporate subscriptions or memberships, we may share (now or in the future) your information with the organization that purchased the subscription or membership for you.

 C. Training/Certification Issuers.
 Where applicable to products or services obtained through the Digital Services, we share your information with professional teaching, education, and/or examining bodies.